cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Updating an Analysis
+## Updating a Pipeline

-Unsecured Endpoint: POST /update-workflow

-Delegates to metadactyl: POST /update-workflow

 Secured Endpoint: POST /secured/update-workflow

 Delegates to metadactyl: POST /secured/update-workflow

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

-## Forcing an Analysis to be Updated

-Unsecured Endpoint: POST /force-update-workflow

-Delegates to metadactyl: POST /force-update-workflow

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Updating App Labels